 Ugh, stress.
 More than 70% of people say they regularly experience physical or psychological symptoms caused by stress.
 Stress can sometimes be a good thing when it spurs momentum and motivation.
 Other times, not so much.

 August was a stressful month in our house – the kids started a new school, we kicked off a major kitchen renovation, and a family member passed away.
 I’m writing this on August 31, the final day of this crazy month that ended the best way possible – with a trip to dentist.
 Sitting in the chair for a simple filling, the emotions and stress overwhelmed me, and I suddenly felt like I might pass out.
 (I didn’t.)
 But it was a revealing moment of what can happen when you’re on operating fumes.

 Moms aren’t usually so great at self-care so you have to think outside the box if pampering facials and massages aren’t possible.
 Simple, inexpensive, at-home techniques are must-haves for managing and coping with the irritability, tiredness, upset tummies, headaches and loss of sleep that often come with stress.

 That’s where aromatherapy comes in.
 The scent of many essential oils can help reduce stress.
 And research is starting to prove this out.

 Much of aromatherapy research has centered on lavender.
 Studies have concluded that inhaling lavender reduces stress in intensive care unit patients, postpartum woman, high school students and even dental patients (yay!).
 Other studies have found that lavender is as an excellent natural remedy to treat insomnia and improve sleep quality.

-But you don’t have limit yourself to just lavender.
+But you don’t have limit to yourself to just lavender.
 Many essential oils have the same stress-relieving chemical compounds that have been studied in lavender.
 Here’s how those chemical compounds work.